homebysix/recipe-robot/README.md

 - A __[native Mac app](#mac-app-usage)__ that puts a friendly face on the Python script and makes it as simple as dragging and dropping.
 You can [download the latest version of the app here](https://github.com/homebysix/recipe-robot/releases/latest).

 This two-pronged approach allows AutoPkg novices to easily create recipes that follow community-accepted guidelines, and still provides a command-line tool for more advanced AutoPkg users.
-Also, using Python for program logic encourages community contribution to this project.
+Also, using Python for program logic fosters community contribution to this project.

 ## Requirements

-In order to run Recipe Robot, you need [AutoPkg](https://autopkg.github.io/autopkg/) 0.5.0 or later installed.
+In order to run Recipe Robot, you need [AutoPkg](https://github.com/autopkg/autopkg/releases/latest) 0.5.0 or later installed.

 ## Mac App Usage

 You can [download the latest version of the app here](https://github.com/homebysix/recipe-robot/releases/latest).

-:warning: The Mac app is still in heavy development.
-As such, some features may not work, and you may encounter a bug or two.
-Be patient; we're still building robot parts.

 1. When you first launch the app, you'll be prompted to select the following: